argoproj-labs/hera/docs/walk-through/dag.md

 ## Parallel Steps Example as a DAG

-If we look at the parallel steps example from [the Steps walk through](steps.md#parallel-steps), we can write a Workflow using a `DAG` that behaves in the same way.
+If we look at the parallel steps example from [the Steps walkthrough](steps.md#parallel-steps), we can write a Workflow using a `DAG` that behaves in the same way.

 Looking at the `with Steps` section: